cvrajeesh/myblog/source/_posts/react-d3-responsive-chart.md

 };
 ```

-Once we've this in place, implementing a line chart is straight forward.
-However to make the axes responsive, i.e. change it's tick based on the available size.
+Once we have this in place, implementing a line chart is straight forward.
+However to make the axes responsive, i.e. change its tick based on the available size.
 Pass a ratio based on `width` or `height` to the `ticks` method of both axes.

 ```js
 const { width, height } = size;